Canada to study Burger King-Tim Hortons deal for net benefit

-TORONTO Canada will evaluate Burger King Worldwide Inc's BKW.N proposed C$12.64 billion ($11.5 billion) bid for Tim Hortons Inc THI.TO to determine whether it would provide a net benefit to the country, Finance Minister Joe Oliver said on Tuesday.
+TORONTO Canada will evaluate Burger King Worldwide Inc's proposed C$12.64 billion (7 billion pounds) bid for Tim Hortons Inc to determine whether it would provide a net benefit to the country, Finance Minister Joe Oliver said on Tuesday.

 He said Industry Canada would evaluate the deal.
 All such transactions above C$354 million are automatically reviewed by the federal government.